ansys/pymapdl/doc/source/getting_started/wsl.rst

    where:

-   - ``-silent`` : Initiates a silent installation (No GUI).
+   - ``-silent`` : Initiates a silent installation (no GUI).

    - ``-install_dir /path/`` : Specifies the directory to which the product or license manager is to be installed.
 If you want to install to the default location, you can omit the ``-install_dir`` argument.
 The default location is ``/ansys_inc`` if the symbolic link is set.
-Otherwise, it will default to ``/usr/ansys_inc``.
+Otherwise, it defaults to ``/usr/ansys_inc``.

    - ``-<product_flag>`` : Specifies one or more specific products to install.
-     If you omit the -product_flag argument, all products will be installed.
+     If you omit this argument, all products are installed.
-     See the list of valid product_flags in Chapter 6 of the *ANSYS Inc. Installation Guides* PDF.
+     See the list of valid product flags in Chapter 6 of the *ANSYS Inc. Installation Guides* PDF.
 In this case, only MAPDL (`-mechapdl`) is needed.

 After installing MAPDL directly in ``/ansys_inc`` or in ``/usr/ansys_inc``,